 Do you require a safe and skilled tree felling and or tree removal service in West Sussex?
-At Foremans Tree Specialists Ltd, our trained arborists use the latest sectional and straight felling techniques to remove undesired trees with little disruption and in a safe, tidy manner.
+At Foremans Tree Specialists Ltd, our trained arborists use the latest sectional and straight-felling techniques to remove undesired trees with little disruption and in a safe, tidy manner.

-Below we list and explain the most common pruning techniques adopted by Foremans Tree Specialists Ltd and also point out some poor operations to avoid.
+Below we list and explain the most common pruning techniques adopted by Foremans Tree Specialists Ltd and point out some poor operations to avoid.

-• Apply pruning cuts to natural growth points, this reduces the amount of resulting decay from the wound.
+• Apply pruning cuts to natural growth points; this reduces the amount of resulting decay from the wound.
 It will also minimise sprouting re-growth from dormant buds around the cut.

 Pollarding is the most severe tree pruning operation and should ideally be administered when a tree is in its infancy.
 The key to a successful pollard is to remove the re-growth regularly, for example, every 1, 2 or 3 years, dependent on the species of the tree.
-Regular maintenance on a pollarded tree is critical since the re-growth will have weak unions (attachment points), meaning if its left to grow too big, this will increase the risk of failure.
+Regular maintenance on a pollarded tree is critical since the re-growth will have weak unions (attachment points), meaning if it’s left to grow too big, this will increase the risk of failure.